 County Soil and Water Conservation Districts have identified the primary resource concerns to be sediment and erosion control, stormwater management, drinking water and source water protection, drainage management, waste management, nutrient management, surface water quality and wetland management.

-- Intensive water monitoring is completed, with the MPCA and local partners collecting data from more than 110 sites over two years.
-The report on this monitoring is available at the link below.
+Intensive water monitoring is completed, with the MPCA and local partners collecting data from more than 110 sites over two years.

 - Minnesota River - Mankato watershed monitoring and assessment report (wq-ws3-07020007b)